container-storage-interface/spec/spec.md

   string group_snapshot_id = 1;

   // Secrets required by plugin to complete
-  // ControllerGetVolumeGroupSnapshot request.
+  // GetVolumeGroupSnapshot request.
   // This field is OPTIONAL.
 Refer to the `Secrets Requirements`
   // section on how to use this field.
-  // The secrets provided in this field SHOULD be the same as
+  // The secrets provided in this field SHOULD be the same for
-  // the secrets provided in ControllerCreateVolumeGroupSnapshot
-  // request for the same group snapshot unless if secrets are rotated
-  // after the group snapshot is created. map<string, string> secrets = 2 [(csi_secret) = true];
+  // all group snapshot operations on the same group snapshot. map<string, string> secrets = 2 [(csi_secret) = true];
 }

-message ControllerGetVolumeGroupSnapshotResponse {
+message GetVolumeGroupSnapshotResponse {
   option (alpha_message) = true;

   // This field is REQUIRED